mrmorphic/goss/README.md

 Typical use cases envisioned for goss are:

  *	Construction of web service APIs against the SilverStripe database that need to be very fast.
-This applies to any component of an installation that may sit parallel to the site itself.
  *	Construction of limited web site front ends that don't require all the features of the SilverStripe framework, but which will benefit from speed (e.g. constantly changing dynamic data)

 The motivation for the library is to provide a way to build components within a SilverStripe installation where high performance is critical.
 Rough tests indicate approximately 2 orders of magnitude speed improvement for some simple functions implemented in go vs in PHP/SilverStripe on apache.

+goss has a number of sub-packages to implement various components.
+While these components are designed to work well together, they are also decoupled so you can provide alternative implementations.
+For example:

+ *	You can use the Go runtimes templating system.
+ *	You can provide alternative configuration systems.
+ *	You can provide a different ORM implementation.
+ *	You can bypass controllers and use handlers directly, including handlers from other Go web frameworks.

 ## Author